Detecting Hidden Hip Fractures

-- Inability to straight leg lift
+Inability to straight leg lift

-- Limitation of rotation due to hip pain
+Limitation of rotation due to hip pain

-- Groin tenderness with deep palpation
+Groin tenderness with deep palpation

 If a patient has some or all of these signs, the hospital would order additional testing to get a better view of the area with MRI or CT scan.